puppetlabs/puppet-strings/COMMITTERS.md

 We would like to make it easier for community members to contribute to strings using pull requests, even if it makes the task of reviewing and committing these changes a little harder.
 Pull requests are only ever based on a single branch.
-As a result contributors should target their changes at the master branch.
+As a result contributors should target their changes at the main branch.
 This makes the process of contributing a little easier for the contributor since they don't need to concern themselves with the question, "What branch do I base my changes on?"
 This is already called out in the [CONTRIBUTING.md](http://goo.gl/XRH2J).